What is dyslexia?

 Dyslexia is not a disease!
 The word dyslexia comes from the Greek language and means difficulty with words.
-Individuals with dyslexia have trouble with reading and spelling despite having the ability to learn.
-Individuals with dyslexia can learn, they just learn in a different way.
-Often these individuals,who have talented and productive minds, are said to have a language learning difference.
+Individuals with dyslexia have trouble with aspects of reading, spelling and writing.

 Dyslexia and reading difficulties are on a Continuum:

 Dyslexia occurs on a continuum from mild to severe and no two are alike.
-There is no cure for dyslexia since it is a brain based difference,however with appropriate instruction aimed towards their learning needs, most can overcome their literacy difficulties and lead productive lives.
+There is no cure for dyslexia since it is neurobiological, however with appropriate evidenced based instruction aimed towards their learning needs.

 A student with dyslexia will have a particular difficulty with single word reading networks that are brain based (neurological).
-Dyslexia is not a problem with comprehension.
-Individuals with dyslexia are able to use higher level language skills to support their reading of connected text (stories) and this ability to 'compensate' may mask their underlying difficulties with single word reading (decoding).The central difficulty for a student with dyslexia is to convert letter symbols to their correct sound (decode) and convert sounds to their correct written symbol(spell).
+Individuals with dyslexia often are able to access higher level language skills to support their reading of connected text (stories) and this ability to 'compensate' may mask their underlying difficulties with single word reading (decoding).The central difficulty for a student with dyslexia is to convert letter symbols to their correct sound (decode) and convert sounds to their correct written symbol(spell).
 Research into dyslexia subtypes indicates that poor visual (i.e., orthographic) coding can also be part of the difficulty.

 What causes dyslexia?

-A difference in the way the brain works
+A difference in the way the brain processes

 "Paying attention to empowerment,emotional intelligence and self esteem is vital when it comes to dyslexia and associated reading challenges".
 Jodi Clements